Beastea3/testReadTheDoc/Finance/FRM/Quantitative Analysis.md

 $$P(AB)$$

-The probability above infers the likelihood of event A and B happen at the same time, and we have formula to calculate this if event A and event B are **independent events**:
+The probability above infers the likelihood of event A and B happen at the same time, and we have the formula to calculate this if event A and event B are **independent events**:

 $$P(AB) = P(A)P(B)$$